CSS: Unavoidable Bad Parts

 Bad: line-height

-text in different fonts are aligned vertically to share the baseline,
+runs of text in different fonts are aligned vertically to share the baseline, their line-height

 Deep dive CSS: font metrics, line-height and vertical-align